itraikia/udagram-cloud-formation/README.md

 IMPORTANT :
 1. the stack-name should be unique
 2. the order is important to follow, create first the network infrastructre then the static infrastructure and in last the application infrastructure.

+# Output URL
+the URL value is desplayed in the outputs of udagram stack, the key is WebsiteURL